EddyTheCo/Shimmerpp/_posts/2023-07-09-Setting_the_SDK.md

 The recommended setup is to use a node that performs PoW for the client.
 If you maintain a node, this is easy to [configure](https://wiki.iota.org/shimmer/hornet/how_tos/using_docker/).
 The linked video gives you some secrets for using a node from estervtech to do PoW.
-If the block passed the initial validation of the node, the `Block Id` is returned.
+If the block passes the initial validation of the node, the `Block Id` is returned.